sing-group/aibench-project/docs/source/architecture.rst

 The ``Workbench`` plugin implements the Workbench user interface and also defines an extension point called ``AIBench.core.workbench.view``.
-To register a view component associated with a Data-type, you have to put your component in a plugin and connect it to this extension point.
+To register a view component associated with a :ref:`Datatype <creating-operations>`, you have to put your component in a plugin and connect it to this extension point.
 There is not any required interface to implement.
+The user :ref:`Datatypes
-The user Data-types have to be placed inside a plugin, but this plugin doesn't need to be connected to any extension point.
-(Please note that if some of your Operations use these Data-types and reside in other plugins, they must depend on this plugin).
+<creating-operations>` have to be placed inside a plugin, but this plugin
+doesn't need to be connected to any extension point.
+(Please note that if some of your Operations use these :ref:`Datatypes <creating-operations>` and reside in other plugins, they must depend on this plugin).

-You can put your *Operations*, *Views* and *Datatypes* in one, two or more separated plugins, based on your own design decision.
-The only rules that have to be followed are:

-- If there are *Operations* and/or *Views* in a plugin, this plugin must be connected to the properly extension points as it was explained before.
-- If the *Views* and/or *Operations* in a plugin make use of the *Datatypes* located in other plugin, this plugin must **depend** on the Datatypes plugin.
-- The connection and dependency between plugins is made through the ``plugin.xml`` file present in every plugin.
-Here is an example of that file.
+You can take advantage of this plugin architecture for your applications.
+See :doc:`multiplugin`.

 .. _the-plugin-xml-file: